RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/docs/goals.md

 a code body.

-A code body may be _empty_, when it consists only of null clauses, and some directives can be followed only by other directives, by empty code bodies, or by the end of program.
+A code body may be _empty_, when it consists only of null clauses, and some directives must be followed only by other directives, by empty code bodies, or by the end of program, while others can be followed by non-empty code bodies.

-Non-empty code bodies are always supposed to be implicitly finished by an EXIT instruction.
+Every non-empty code body is supposed to be implicitly finished by an EXIT instruction.

 Yet, ooRexx does not define the concept of code body;